Actor’s Toolbox

 Every actor has tools in their “Actor’s Toolbox” that they carry with them all the time and can use when they are acting.
 These tools include - their mind, their body, and their voice.
 Actors use these tools every time they are performing and creating a character.
 The ability to act is not something we are ‘just born with’, it is a skill that needs to be learnt and developed.

 The Actor’s Toolbox will do a ‘deep dive’ into the why, how and when to use these tools to enhance your acting skills.
-Every actor needs to learn how to effectively utilise the tools at their disposal and keep those tools sharpened and ready to use.
+Every student will develop their acting skills, knowledge and confidence.
+They will learn how to effectively utilise the tools at their disposal and keep those tools sharpened and ready to use.

 Toolbox skills include: